Foot Pain and Problems

 in the foot and their causes:

 Plantar fasciitis.
-Plantar fasciitis is characterized by severe pain in the heel of the foot, especially
+Plantar fasciitis is characterized by pain in the heel of the foot,

-when standing up after resting.
-The condition is due to an overuse injury of the sole
+especially when standing up after resting.
+The condition is due to an overuse injury

-surface (plantar) of the foot and results in inflammation of the fascia, a tough,
+of the sole surface (plantar) of the foot.
+It causes inflammation of the fascia, a

 Plantar fasciitis is more common in women, people who are overweight, people with

-occupations that require a lot of walking or standing on hard surfaces, people with
+jobs that require a lot of walking or standing on hard surfaces, people with flat

-flat feet, and people with high arches.
-Walking or running, especially with tight
+feet, and people with high arches.
+Walking or running, especially with tight calf

 Treatment may include: